ba-st/Winter/README.md

  Storm2 is the second version of [Storm][] from [Esteban][] .
 It is a small 2D Game Framework Development using FFI with [Chipmunk2D Physics Engine][].

  ## Instructions
-  Build Chipmunk2D project, for Linux libs are in libs folder.
-Must put them in "Shared" folder inside pharo folder.
+  Build Chipmunk2D project,  Linux libs and MacOS 64 bits lib are in libs folders.
+Must put them in image directory inside pharo folder.

   - Then open a Playground and evaluate: